 Topical benzocaine products have been tested for efficacy for men with PE, and these studies can potentially offer some insight into the benzocaine-based spray from Trojan.

-By contrast, lidocaine-based sprays like Promescent Delay Spray may offer even more significant gains in the bedroom.
+By contrast, lidocaine-based sprays like Promescent Desensitizing Spray may offer even more significant gains in the bedroom.

 In an event-level impact study of Promescent, ejaculation times went from 6.81 minutes without the spray to 11.16 minutes with the spray on average.